Skip to main content Accessibility information

 My Professional Identity

 In this 10-credit module, delivered over 6 weeks, you will reflect on your experiences on the programme, academic, practical, professional and personal to provide a synoptic account that can be shared with others.
 A synoptic account gives an overview of your understanding of the major themes you have studied, indicating how your understanding has developed over time.
+You will consider how you have developed your identity, agency and voice as a professional youth and community worker.
+You will explore key concepts including self-care, resilience, empathy and compassion, and undertake planning for continuous professional development.
 Within this, you will look ahead to the future and consider how you will continue developing as a youth and community worker.

 Current students say...